MinNq/avine/README.md

 pip install git+https://github.com/MinNq/avine.git#egg=avine
 ```

-NumPy and Matplotlib modules are required.
+NumPy and Matplotlib are required.
 You also need to install [ImageMagick](https://imagemagick.org/index.php) as a gif writer.

 [doc]: https://google.com